About Us

 Saanich

-After spending roughly a year hunting for a house and having his eyes opened to the insane lack of affordable housing in Victoria, Nathan created HFL so that people could organize to fix the affordability crisis in Victoria.
+After buying a house and having his eyes opened to the insane lack of affordable housing, Nathan created HFL so that people could organize to fix the affordability crisis in Victoria.

 Robert Berry